 This taking up space with little and most often no follow-through is detrimental.
 Fashernistas thrive in a space where the appearance of awareness is valued over the hard, real action that is needed.
 In this #manstraming bubble, dialogue is focused on social capital—who knows what, who said what—rather than collaborative problem-solving.
 The result?
 The conversation around the openweb becomes cluttered, attention splinters, and meaningful action is overshadowed by a constant churn of noise.

-For example, in the #openweb and #fediverse projects, the drive for good #UX runs parallel to an implicit exclusivity of bad UX dressed in “privacy”, “security”, “safety” etc. Technical jargon, complex onboarding processes, and a lack of user-friendly interfaces are a clear barrier to entry and community building.
-This exclusivity prevents the broader range of participants from engaging meaningfully, turning potentially revolutionary spaces into “specialized” silos, that reinforce this #blindness.
+For example, in the #openweb and #fediverse projects, the drive for good #UX runs parallel to an implicit exclusivity of bad UX dressed in “privacy”, “security”, “safety” etc. Technical jargon, complex onboarding processes, and a lack of user-friendly interfaces are a barrier to entry and community building.
+This exclusivity prevents the broader range of participants from engaging meaningfully, turning potentially revolutionary spaces into “specialized” silos, that reinforce this very #blindness.

-How #fashernistas and #geekproblem interact and often work in unintentional tandem.
+#fashernistas and #geekproblem interact and often work in unintentional tandem.
 While the former distracts and fractures attention with endless (pointless, narrow and repeating) discourse, the latter locks down practical pathways for change through gatekeeping and technological insularity.
-The result is a failing “native” path, where critical mass, and the needed community, fails to form—one part is too busy talking, and the other is too busy coding in isolation.
-The broader culture of the #openweb suffers as a consequence, making the needed change far more difficult to achieve.
+The result is a failing “native” path, where critical mass, and the needed community, fails to grow—one part is too busy talking, and the other is too busy coding in isolation.
+The broader culture of the #openweb suffers as a consequence, making the needed change far more difficult to achieve than it needs to be.

 Mediating for change, the solution lies in finding a balance that mediates between the superficiality of fashernistas and the closed nature of the geekproblem.
 This involves, promoting diverse voices, by ensuring that discussions within the #openweb aren’t monopolized by any tiny group.
-Building bridges between projects and communities, facilitating communication between technical experts and those involved in discourse to create actionable steps that align with #4opens paths.
+Building bridges between projects and communities, facilitating communication between technical experts and those involved in discourse to create actionable steps that align with paths.
 Developing a culture that values tangible outcomes and collaborative input over performative dialogue and gatekeeping.
 Amplifying onboarding, by making entry points into #opentech accessible, so people outside traditional tech ghettoes can contribute meaningfully.

+The path we need for the openweb, is more than just technological solutions; it needs a culture shift.
+Both fahernistas and those contributing to the geekproblem need to recognize their roles and adjust their approaches, for the #openweb to thrive.
 The has been to meany years of pratish behaver on this, it’s pastime for #KISS.
 The current moment presents a fresh opportunity for change.
-With the fediverse and platforms like mastodon growing exponentially, there is potential to embody the native spirit of the internet as a collaborative, #openspace driven by trust, transparency, and action.
-Let’s ensure that this potential is not squandered by letting the voices of the few block the progress we need.
-Ideas please?
+With the fediverse and platforms like mastodon growing exponentially, there is potential to free the native spirit of the internet as a collaborative, #openspace driven by trust, transparency, and action.
+Let’s try and make this potential work, and not squandered it by letting the voices of the few block the work we need to do.